-    This module focuses on the low temperature processes that occur in the outer envelopes of the Earth, including land-atmosphere interactions, glacial processes, tectonic geomorphology, geomicrobiology and oceanography.
+This module focuses on the low temperature processes that occur in the outer envelopes of the Earth, including land-atmosphere interactions, glacial processes, geomicrobiology and oceanography.
 Relationships between physical, chemical and biological processes occurring along Earth's surface, and their impact on climate, will be explored using case studies.
-A key component of this course will be fieldwork to sites of environmental interest developing field skills in water/sediment sampling and analysis, and unravelling contaminant flow-patterns.
+A key component of this course will be a field trip to Yorkshire to explore sites of environmental interest.
+You will develop field skills in water/sediment sampling and analysis.

 Pre-requisite(s): Before taking this module you must pass ES2001

-Weekly contact: 3 x 1-hour lectures and 1 x 3-hour laboratory per week; 12 hours of tutorials and 16 hours fieldwork over the semester.
+Weekly contact: 3 x 1-hour lectures and 1 x 2-hour laboratory per week; 9 hours of tutorials and 40 hours fieldwork over the semester.